Back to Customer Stories

 Turn AI visibility into a measurable advantage

 AI answer engines already shape how buyers compare options and build shortlists.
 Visibility in this environment no longer depends on keyword rankings alone.
-It depends on how often AI platforms mention your brand, how accurately they describe you, and how you compare to competitors in real conversations.
+It depends on how often AI platforms mention your brand and how accurately they describe you, relative to what competitors receive in the same conversations.

 Teams that track LLM citations consistently can: